 Summary

 This article aimed to demonstrate how parenthood adds new layers to your sense of self.
 Guiding, shaping, and caring for a child can enrich you in profound ways.
 It can enrich and refine you in beautiful ways.
 You gain a wealth of experiences, new insights and growth that can serve you well as you step into what comes next for you.
 That includes adapting to an empty nest in a healthy way by processing the loss of fulltime parenthood and shifting to a new relationships with your child.
 As you release your child into their new life season, so you too are standing at the edge of something new.
-You are awakening to your midlife!
+You are awakening to your midlife chapter!

 Additional Support